“Map of New York,” Thomas

 Upcoming Meetings for information on attending future events.

-Past Meetings for details on recent meetings, including:
+Past Meetings for details on recent meetings, including these

-- Holiday Social for members-only at a Times-Square-area pub
+- Field trip and Holiday Social for members-only at the Brooklyn

 Member Map News for map news and events about -- or curated

 Member Links for links to New York Map Society members'